Best Of15 min read

 5. Robinhood — Best for Beginners and Casual Active Traders

-Honestly, Robinhood has a complicated reputation, and I think it's at least partially deserved.
-It democratized commission-free trading, which genuinely changed the entire industry — I'll give it full credit for that.
-But it also had some high-profile stumbles, and the 2021 trading restrictions during the meme stock frenzy left a lot of users with a very bad taste in their mouths, and rightfully so.
+Robinhood has a complicated reputation, and I think that's at least partially deserved.
+It democratized commission-free trading and genuinely changed the entire industry.
+But it also had some high-profile stumbles.
+The 2021 trading restrictions during the meme stock frenzy left a lot of users frustrated, and rightfully so.

-That said, for someone just getting into active trading, or someone who wants a clean, simple interface without the complexity of thinkorswim, Robinhood still works.
-It's not where I'd put my serious trading capital, but it's not nothing either.
+That said, for someone just getting into active trading or someone who wants a clean, simple interface without thinkorswim's complexity, Robinhood still works.
+It's not where I'd put my serious trading capital, but it's solid for learning the basics.

 Key Features: